Ghi-o/cloud-resume/journal.md

 - Matching S3 bucket name to domain prevents misconfigurations with Route 53.
 - Double check endpoints are pointed correectly in all services.

-## Day 2: Deployig Resume in New S3 bucket.
+## Day 2: Deploying Resume in New S3 bucket.

 ✅ What I Did: